Are you struggling to master the SEO basics? If you are, there’s no better time to get up to speed.

-If it’s something that makes others in your industry go ‘Wow!’ then they won’t be able to help themselves.
+If it’s something that makes others in your industry go, ‘Wow!’ they won’t be able to help themselves.

-They’ll actually want to mention your study or results in their own blog posts and link to you as the source.
+They’ll want to mention your study or results in their blog posts and link to you as the source.

-If you don’t have data or the resources to work with, then a case study will also attract links.
+If you don’t have data or the resources to work with, then a case study also attracts links.
 A case study might focus on one fantastic result (and how you came by it).

-Take a look at this nice example from Lean Labs:
+Take a look at this excellent example from Lean Labs:

-Now, tell me you wouldn’t want to link to that case study in your own article about increasing leads.
+Tell me you wouldn’t want to link to that case study in your article about increasing leads.

 This is a simple yet underrated technique for gaining links.

-You’ve probably seen testimonials all over the place and may even have them on your own site.
-In many cases, you’ll also see an image, name, position and a link to their site with the testimonial.
+You’ve probably seen testimonials everywhere and may even have them on your own site.
+You’ll often also see an image, name, position, and a link to their site with the testimonial.

 This could be you!

 Simply compile a list of companies you have worked with over the last year.
-Then send each of them an email, thanking them for their outstanding services.
+Then send them an email thanking them for their outstanding services.

 Mention that you would like to offer a testimonial for their site if they’d like one.